One Pot Chicken Piccata Rigatoni with Creamy Ricotta always appeals to the hungriest diners and it’s a one-pot wonder — including the pasta.

-I think this technique of boiling the pasta with all the other characters in the pan will be something you’ll become very fond of at mealtime.
-The pasta still remains al dente and has the perfect chew, while drinking up the liquid in the pan.
-This recipe will probably become an essential Italian dinner that your family will adore, especially when it’s warm outside.
+The rigatoni clings to the sauce, and creates one delectable bowl of pasta that is light and fresh, and perfect on any evening.
+I think this technique of boiling the pasta with all the other ingredients in the pan will be something you’ll become very fond of at mealtime.
+The pasta still remains al dente and has the perfect chew, while absorbing some of the liquid.
+I hope this recipe will become an essential Italian dinner that your family will adore, especially when it’s warm outside.

 12 ounce rigatoni